First Principles

 What dataset? (from other page)

 For now, just the answers to these questions.
 (And users are free to remain completely anonymous).
 Just the phenotypic data (personality/symptom scores), if collected right and built up to a few thousand people, could be extremely valuable for guiding future research (e.g. "Don't develop drugs for MDD - you have to target MDD typeA, typeB, and typeC separately").
-Say two-thousand people get on board and contribute, and someday I can license it to a pharma for $40k.
-Everybody gets $20 each - and the satisfaction of knowing that they helped a lot of people with depression.)
+Say two-thousand people get on board and contribute, and someday I can license it to a pharma for a fee.
+Everybody gets a small payout - AND the satisfaction of knowing they helped a lot of people with depression.)

 But eventually, the true value of this dataset would be in the growth opportunity - if we could convince users to give more data - via a consumer-grade EEG-headset, for instance - then the ability to develop objective biomarkers to aid in understanding and treating mental health, I believe that dataset would be worth much more.